0x80/isolate-package/README.md

 }
 ```

-A few additional files will be included by `pack` automatically, like the
+A few additional files from the root or your package will be included by `pack`
-`package.json` and `README.md` files.
+automatically, like `package.json`, `LICENSE` and `README` files.

 **Tip** If you deploy to Firebase
 [2nd generation](https://firebase.google.com/docs/firestore/extend-with-functions-2nd-gen)
-functions, you might want to include some .env files in the "files" list, so
+functions, you might want to include some env files in the `files` list, so they
-they are packaged and deployed together with your build output (as 1st gen
+are packaged and deployed together with your build output (as 1st gen functions
-functions config is no longer supported).
+config is no longer supported).

 ### Use a flat structure inside your packages folders